Undergraduate

 Anthropology

-In a world, where everything is becoming increasingly interdisciplinary, a chemistry minor would be an excellent complement to several majors, especially in biological science, physics, engineering, earth science and business.
-If you are already majoring in a science program, it may take less credits for you to complete the program due to similar course requirements.
+In a world, where everything is becoming increasingly interdisciplinary, an anthropology minor would be an excellent complement to several majors, especially in criminal justice, biological science, history, zoology, geosciences, earth science and business.
+Anthropology is a strong minor for those pursuing law, medicine, and health sciences.

 Biocultural Anthropology